Bloomfield, Staten Island: Gas explosion

-On February 10, 1973, during a cleaning operation, 42 workers were inside one of the TETCo natural gas tanks which had supposedly been completely drained ten months earlier.
+On February 10, 1973, during a cleaning operation, 42 workers were inside one of the TETCo natural gas tanks, which had supposedly been completely drained ten months earlier.
 However, ignition occurred, causing a plume of combusting gas to rise within the tank.
 Two workers near the top felt the heat and rushed to the safety of scaffolding outside, while the other 40 workers died as the concrete cap on the tank rose 20–30 feet in the air and then came crashing back down, crushing them to death.

 21st century

 In the early 2000s, other businesses, including two hotels, Hilton Garden Inn in 2001 and Hampton Inn & Suites opened in 2007 on South Avenue, the main thoroughfare.
 Bloomfield's vast expanses of open space have made it the focus of many ambitious proposals in the 2000s, including a failed proposal to build a NASCAR racetrack at the site of the former Gulf Oil facility.
 In Fall of 2018 the Matrix Global Logistics Park opened in Bloomfield, a distribution center for companies such as Amazon and Ikea, bringing more than 2,000 jobs and development to the area.
-But the area has yet to witness the kind of new-home construction that has been encountered virtually everywhere else on Staten Island since the Verrazzano-Narrows Bridge opened in 1964.
+But the area has yet to witness the kind of new-home construction that has been encountered virtually everywhere else on Staten Island since the Verrazzano–Narrows Bridge opened in 1964.

+Demographics

+For census purposes, the New York City Department of City Planning classifies Bloomfield as part of a larger Neighborhood Tabulation Area called New Springville-Willowbrook-Bulls Head-Travis SI0204.
+This designated neighborhood had 42,871 inhabitants based on data from the 2020 United States Census.
+This was an increase of 3,561 persons (9.1%) from the 39,310 counted in 2010.
+The neighborhood had a population density of 8.5 inhabitants per acre (14,500/sq mi; 5,600/km^{2}).

+The racial makeup of the neighborhood was 59.5% (25,502) White (Non-Hispanic), 3.0% (1,295) Black (Non-Hispanic), 19.6% (8,401) Asian, and 2.6% (1,136) from two or more races.
+Hispanic or Latino of any race were 15.2% (6,537) of the population.

+According to the 2020 United States Census, this area has many cultural communities of over 1,000 inhabitants.
+This include residents who identify as Mexican, Puerto Rican, Albanian, German, Irish, Italian, Polish, Russian, Egyptian, Korean, and Chinese.

+71.0% of the households had at least one family present.
+Out of the 10,773 households, 51.0% had a married couple (20.7% with a child under 18), 4.4% had a cohabiting couple (1.4% with a child under 18), 16.8% had a single male (1.5% with a child under 18), and 27.9% had a single female (3.9% with a child under 18).
+31.8% of households had children.
+In this neighborhood, 33.4% of non-vacant housing units are renter-occupied.